validator/validator/CONTRIBUTING.md

 * `python ./checker.py build test` (to build and test)
 * `python ./checker.py run` (to run only)

+## Commit Hooks

+The repository contains a file called `.pre-commit-config.yaml` that defines “commit hook” behavior to be run locally in your environment each time you commit a change to the sources.

+To enable that “commit hook” behavior, first follow the installation instructions at https://pre-commit.com/#install, and then run both of these commands:

+    pre-commit install
+    pre-commit install --hook-type commit-msg

 ## Confused about the code?
 Don’t know where to look?

 If you’d like to contribute a bug fix or feature enhancement but aren’t sure where in the code to get started, here’s a brief annotated overview of the repository contents: